uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 the overhead of repeated partitioning and recursive calls.
 This improves performance in practice, but the threshold size of when to switch from quicksort to insertion sort is hard-coded.
 Optimizing the threshold value could offer better performance.
-This project evaluates quicksort on a variety of architectures with varying threshold values, and tunes this value with machine learning.
+This project evaluates various implementations of quicksort on a variety of architectures with varying threshold values, and tunes this value with machine learning.

 ## Setup